Aliases for LIF Gene

 GeneCards Summary for LIF Gene

 LIF (Leukemia Inhibitory Factor) is a Protein Coding gene.
 Diseases associated with LIF include premature ovarian failure and leukemia.
-Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and Akt Signaling.
+Among its related pathways are Immune System and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include receptor binding and growth factor activity.

 UniProtKB/Swiss-Prot for LIF Gene